About Warren County

 - Requests for vital records require completion of the appropriate application form and submission of valid identification to prevent identity theft and protect privacy interests established under state law.

-Birth certificates in Indiana require a $28 fee for certified copies, while death certificates cost $25 per copy, with processing times typically ranging from 7 to 10 business days for in-person requests and up to 4 weeks for mail orders.
-Marriage licenses are issued by the Warren County Clerk's office at 125 N Monroe Street, Williamsport, IN 47993, phone (765) 762-3626, where couples must apply in person with proper identification including government-issued photo ID and Social Security numbers.
+For recent vital records, requests can be made through the local health department or by contacting the state office for Birth certificates in Indiana require a $28 fee for certified copies, while death certificates cost $25 per copy, with processing times typically ranging from 7 to 10 business days for in-person requests and up to 4 weeks for mail orders.
+Marriage licenses are issued by Warren County Clerk's office at 125 N Monroe Street, Williamsport, IN 47993, where couples must apply in person with proper identification including government-issued photo ID and Social Security numbers.
 Indiana vital records are governed by Indiana Code 16-37, which restricts access to birth and death certificates to qualified applicants including the registrant, immediate family members, legal representatives, and those with tangible interest.

 Business & Licensing